peterbourgon/grender/README.md

 ### Template files

-A template file contains markup used to render an HTML file.
+A template file contains markup and Mustache template tags, used to render an HTML file.

 ```
 <html>